Election Day: November 3, 2026

 Judicial races in Mississippi are nonpartisan by law.
 Candidates do not run under a party label.
 Under Canon 5 of the Mississippi Code of Judicial Conduct, judicial candidates have specific restrictions on campaign conduct, including that they cannot personally solicit campaign contributions.

-Rhonda C. Cooper, Esq. is a licensed Mississippi attorney with nearly 40 years of legal experience in the exact areas Chancery Court handles — estate planning and administration, domestic relations, real property, and contract negotiations.
+Rhonda C. Cooper, Esq. is a licensed Mississippi attorney with 38 years of legal experience in the exact areas Chancery Court handles — estate planning and administration, domestic relations, real property, and contract negotiations.
 A Millsaps College and University of Alabama School of Law graduate, she was honored as a 2022 Leader in Law by the Mississippi Business Journal and served as Clinical Assistant Professor and Pre-Law Advisor at Jackson State University.

 Absolutely!
 We need volunteers for door-to-door canvassing, phone banking, event support, social media outreach, yard sign distribution, voter rides to polls, house parties, and church and community outreach.
 Visit our volunteer page to sign up.